-Communications and Support - Overall quality of written communications, including education on pension saving
+Overall quality of written communications, including education on pension saving

 Sample communications have been provided including annual benefit statements, pre-retirement wake-up letters issued as policyholders approach retirement, and brochures and letters explaining retirement options.
+New wake-up packs were produced this year which will be issued to members every 5 years from age 50 onwards.